 As each module in pipeline-based TOD systems is trained independently, any module's failure in adapting to sub-tasks can result in terrible performance of the entire system.
 Simultaneously, as the Pipeline-based TOD system sequentially solve all the sub-tasks, errors accumulate between modules, leading to the error propagation problem.
-However, since each module in the Pipeline-based TOD system operates separately, ensuring consistent input and output, it becomes convenient to interchange individual modules within the Pipeline-based TOD system.
-With the development of PLMs, large-scale language modules fine-tuned through different approaches can be easily accessed and seamlessly integrated to replace modules within the TOD system, which enables users to easily adapt the system to sub-tasks in the target domain.
+However, since each module in the Pipeline-based TOD system operates separately, ensuring consistent input and output, it becomes convenient to interchange individual modules within Pipeline-based TOD systems.
+With the development of PLMs, large-scale modules fine-tuned through different approaches can be easily accessed and seamlessly integrated to replace modules within TOD systems, which enables users to easily adapt the system to sub-tasks in the target domain.